-Jocelyn A Dorgan was born in Princeton, New Jersey in 1962 and raised in nearby Hamilton Square.
-From a very early age, she was aware of social issues as her parents were both activists.
-Heavily involved in civil rights, some of Jocelyn’s fondest memories were of her father, early on a Saturday morning, donning his “marching boots”—as she dubbed them—in preparation for yet another march on Washington, DC.
+Jocelyn A Dorgan was born in Princeton, New Jersey.
+Both of her parents were activists, setting the atmosphere for social engagement in her childhood.
+Some of Jocelyn’s fondest memories were of her father, early on a Saturday morning, donning his “marching boots”—as she dubbed them—in preparation for yet another civil rights march in Washington, DC.
 A few years later, books about Women’s Liberation began filling the shelves at home as her mother became involved in the fight for women’s equality.

 The many bookcases around her house provided great adventure, mystery, knowledge, and excitement beginning as early as she can remember.
 No day was complete without hours spent visiting the other places and time periods she found on those shelves.
 One of her greatest literary heroes was Louisa May Alcott, and visions of following in the footsteps of “Jo” took hold.
 In the 1960s and 1970s, a simple pile of leaves in the fall afforded hours of play.
 On rainy days inside, a bed became a boat sailing to faraway lands.
 With neighborhood kids, riding bikes along wooded trails, roller skating to the local candy store, or writing skits to entertain each other was what life before technology looked like.

 Summers were spent in rural North Brookfield, Massachusetts with her beloved great-aunt and great-uncle who had remained on the family farm built in 1840.
 With fields and woods to explore, a barn that held countless memories, and an attic filled with family secrets, it was paradise for an imaginative young girl.